berlinonline/converjon/README.md

 ###Downloads
 **URL whitelists**
 `download.url_whitelist` sets list of URL patterns that allowed to be requested as image sources.

+For example, if you host your source images on `http://myimages.com/images/..." you should set the whitelist pattern to `http://myimages.com/images/` to make sure, other sources are not allowed.

 ```YAML
 # this will only allow requests for images from URLs that match these patterns